Structure formation during phase transitions in strongly interacting matter: Conclusion

 In Section \ref{ScalarSection} the phenomena of the Pomeranchuk instability and the condensation of the scalar collective modes were studied.
 The latter phenomenon may result in appearance of a metastable nuclear state in dilute nuclear matter, as was conjectured in \cite{Kolomeitsev:2016zid}.

 In Section \ref{MovingSection} we considered condensation of the Bose collective excitations in the $\vec{k}_0\neq 0$ state in rectilinearly moving media with the speed larger than the critical Landau velocity.
-The scalar quanta condensation and the pion condensation with $\vec{k}_0\neq 0$ in peripheral heavy ion collisions can be considered as one of possible observable effects, cf. \cite{Pirner:1994tt}.
+The condensation of scalar quanta and the pion condensation with $\vec{k}_0\neq 0$ in peripheral heavy ion collisions can be considered as one of possible observable effects, cf. \cite{Pirner:1994tt}.

-In Section \ref{NonequilibriumSection} on the example of the sudden break up of the box filled by nucleons we discussed a specificity of the purely non-equilibrium effects in production of nucleons and pions and oscillations in the nucleon distributions.
+In Section \ref{NonequilibriumSection} we started with a possibility of the Bose-Einstein condensation of bosons characterized by the dynamically fixed particle number, i.e., when inelastic processes can be neglected at the typical time of the evolution of the system.
+The consideration was then applied to the description of the pion production in heavy-ion collisions at ultrarelativistic energies.
+Then, on the example of the sudden break up of the box filled by nucleons we discussed a specificity of the purely nonequilibrium effects in production of nucleons and pions and oscillations in the nucleon distributions.

-Finally note that the structure formations at the rotation and in magnetic fields were not considered in the given review, as well as many other relevant problems.
+Finally note that the structure formations at the rotation and in magnetic fields, $\alpha$ Bose condensation, as well as many other relevant problems, were not considered in the given review.
 These problems should be discussed elsewhere.

 {\bf{Acknowledgments.}} Fruitful discussions with E. E. Kolomeitsev are acknowledged.